Michael Derouin is a second-generation floral designer and floral educator

-In 2007, Michael joined McArdle’s one of the state’s premier florists, located in Greenwich, Connecticut.
-Today, as the Director of Floral Design, Michael manages the floral design division and leads an incredibly talented team of floral artists who create luxury florals for the company’s high-end clientele.
+In 2007, Michael joined one of the state’s premier florists, located in Fairfield County, Connecticut.
+Today, Michael manages their floral design division and leads an incredibly talented team of floral artists who create luxury florals for the company’s high-end clientele.

 It is his years of experience that allows Michael to have the unique ability to understand all aspects of floral design - retail, event, and niche designers.
 In part, this is what makes Michael such a gifted educator, he get’s it.

 While Michael enjoys all areas of the floral industry, his passion is education.
 He enjoys sharing his knowledge, he is a highly sought after garden club presenter and educator for industry professionals.